Florida waits: Hurricane Dorian is looking increasingly dire

 "All indications are it's going to hit very hard and it's going to be very big," Trump said in a tweeted video, comparing Dorian to Hurricane Andrew, which obliterated thousands of homes south of Miami with winds topping 165 mph (266 kph) in 1992.

-The National Hurricane Center said the Category 2 storm is expected to strengthen into a potentially catastrophic Category 4 with winds of almost 140 mph (225 kph) and slam into the U.S. on Tuesday — nearly 10 mph faster and a day later than previously forecast.
+The National Hurricane Center said the Category 2 storm is expected to strengthen into a potentially catastrophic Category 4 with winds of almost 140 mph (225 kph) and slam the coast late Monday or early Tuesday — nearly 10 mph faster and a day later than previously forecast, as Dorian's forward motion began to slow.

+Trump declared a state of emergency in Florida and authorized the Federal Emergency Management Agency to coordinate disaster-relief efforts.

 The hurricane center's projected track showed the storm hitting around Palm Beach County, the site of Mar-a-Lago.
-But predicting its course with any confidence this far out is so difficult that the "cone of uncertainty" on the map covered nearly all of Florida's 500-mile (800-kilometer) coastline, with Miami, Fort Lauderdale and Orlando all within the danger zone.
+But predicting its course with any confidence this far out is difficult, and forecasters cautioned that all of Florida, including Miami, Fort Lauderdale and Orlando, could be in harm's way.

 Forecasters warned, too, that the storm's slow movement could subject the state to a drawn-out pummeling from wind, storm surge and heavy rain.

-"If it makes landfall as a Category 3 or 4 hurricane, that's a big deal," said University of Miami hurricane researcher Brian McNoldy.
-"A lot of people are going to be affected.
-A lot of insurance claims."

-With the storm's track still unclear, no immediate mass evacuations were ordered.
-Along Florida's east coast, local governments began distributing sandbags, shoppers rushed to stock up on food, plywood and other emergency supplies at supermarkets and hardware stores, and motorists topped off their tanks and filled gasoline cans.
-Some fuel shortages were reported in the Cape Canaveral area.
+At a Publix supermarket in Cocoa Beach, Ed Ciecirski in the customer service department said the pharmacy was extra busy with people rushing to fill prescriptions.
+The grocery was rationing bottled water and had run out of dry ice.

+"It's hairy," the 69-year-old Ciecirski said.
+But he said he was used to commotion after working for years as a supervisor for the post office.

-Josefine Larrauri, a retired translator, went to a Publix supermarket in Miami only to find empty shelves in the water section.
+Josefine Larrauri went to a Publix supermarket in Miami only to find empty shelves in the water section.

 "I feel helpless because the whole coast is threatened," she said.
 "What's the use of going all the way to Georgia if it can land there?"